 Access to real-time data

 There is the Cloud, which is the connective tissue of Industry 4.0.
 Now manufacturers can access information any time of the day anywhere on the globe.
-With the information accessible in the cloud, it provides a door of opportunity for manufacturers to improve their production process, minimise failures and proactively confront possible downtime.
+With the information accessible in the cloud, it provides a door of opportunity for manufacturers to improve their production process, minimize failures, and proactively confront possible downtime.

 Downtime is one of the issues that plague manufacturing companies in any industry.
 Every second that goes by is a second of lost revenue.
-However, through IIot this disaster can be avoided by regularly monitoring and recording the actual operational conditions of the equipment and its system performance.
+However, through the Internet of things, this disaster can be avoided by regularly monitoring and recording the actual operating conditions of the equipment and its system performance.
 This data is analyzed over a period of time allowing companies to predict machine failure and identify parts that need replacement avoiding costly unexpected downtime.

-As one of the leading industrial inkjet printer manufacturers in Canada, Maplejet strives to provide the best IIoT enabled printer to its constituents world wide.
+As one of the leading industrial inkjet printer manufacturers in Canada, Maplejet strives to provide the best IIoT enabled printer to its constituents worldwide.
 With Hx Nitro, one of its industrial inkjet printers from its Hx range of printers, Maplejet found an opportunity to integrate IoT in the machine.
 At the moment, the printer uses an IP-based application to monitor and design messages.
-It can be controlled using any device that is Wi Fi enabled such as smartphone, tablet or computer.
+It can be controlled using any device that is Wi-Fi enabled such as a smartphone, tablet, or computer.

-The operators can monitor the status of their production line on daily bases through the Hx Manager’s dashboard, where other important information such as the printer status and the ink status are also visible.
+The operators can monitor the status of their product line on a daily basis through the Hx Manager’s dashboard, where other important information such as the printer status and the ink status are also visible.
 Hx Manager can be accessed via Direct IP or through an Access Point.